 Chances are your small business has invested in some combination of commercial premises, equipment, and supplies.
 Property insurance protects the value of these assets in case they’re damaged or destroyed by a cause covered under your policy.

 Imagine you own a local salon.
-Late one night you get the phone call every business owner fears: your business property has gone up in flames.
-Thankfully, nobody is hurt, but both the structure of your shop and its contents have been damaged by the fire and smoke.
-If you lack Property insurance, you’ll have to pay to repair the building and replace your damaged equipment on your own.
+Late one night you get the phone call every business owner fears.
+From fires and break-ins to everyday accidents, your place of business — and the property inside it — can get damaged at any time.
+If you lack property insurance, you’ll have to pay to repair the building and replace your damaged equipment on your own.

-Business Interruption insurance can tide small businesses over until they’re operational again following a covered catastrophe.
-This type of policy can cover lost revenue, operating expenses, and costs associated with moving your business to a temporary location while you’re waiting for your usual commercial premises to become operational again.
+Business interruption insurance can keep your small business afloat until you’re operational again following a covered catastrophe.
+This type of policy can cover lost revenue, operating expenses, and costs associated with moving your business to a temporary location while you’re waiting for your commercial premises to become functional again.

 Of course, you stand behind your company’s products and services.
 Even so, there’s a chance a product you manufacture or sell to customers could malfunction — and if it does, you could face a lawsuit.

-Here’s a good rule of thumb: if your small business has employees of any kind, it needs Workers’ Compensation coverage.
+Here’s a good general rule: if your small business has employees of any kind, it likely needs workers’ compensation coverage.
 Requirements vary by state, but it’s a good idea to protect your workforce to the fullest extent.
 This way, employees who become injured or ill on the job can receive compensation for short- and long-term costs such as:

 - Ambulance transportation

 - Medical bills